ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

 - Introduction: The processes.

-- Outline: SS and DS processes.
+- Diagram: SS and DS processes.

 4.2.
 SS.
 Financial Management.